Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/nodes/groups.rst

 Node Groups
 ***********

+Grouping nodes can simplify a node tree by allowing instancing and hiding parts of the tree.
 Both material and composite nodes can be grouped.
-Grouping nodes can simplify the node network layout in the node editor, making your material or composite node setup easier to work with.
-Grouping nodes also creates what are called NodeGroups (inside a blend-file) or NodeTrees (when appending).

-Conceptually, "grouping" allows you to specify a *set* of nodes that you can treat as though it were "just one node".
+Conceptually, grouping allows you to specify a *set* of nodes that you can treat as though it were "just one node".
+Node groups are similar to functions in programming.
-You can then re-use it one or more times in this or some other blend-file(s).
+You can then re-use it inside, which are then called "NodeGroups", or in other blend-file(s), when appending called "NodeTrees".

-As an example:  If you have created a material using nodes that you would like to use in another blend-file, you could simply append the material from one blend-file to another.
-However, what if you would like to create a new material, and use a branch from an existing material node network?
-You could re-create the branch.
-Or you could append the material to the new blend-file, then cut and paste the branch that you want into the new material.
-Both of these options work, but are not very efficient when working across different blend-files.
-A better method of re-use, for either material node branches or composite node networks, would be to create groups of nodes.

-Once a group has been defined, it becomes an opaque object; a reusable software component.
-You can (if you choose) ignore exactly how it is "defined", and simply use it as many times as you like.
+As an example:  If you have created a material that you would like to use with different inputs e.g. diffuse color: red plastic, green plastic.
+You could create different materials with *Make Single User* for each different color with a copy of the tree part describing the plastic material.
+If you like to edit the material you would need to redo the edit on all materials.
+A better method of re-use is to create node groups, exposing only the variable inputs (e.g. diffuse color).

+Also nested node groups are supported.
+I.e. a node group can be inserted or created inside another node group.

+.. note:: Recursion

+   Recursive node groups are prohibited for all the current node systems to prevent infinite recursion.
+   A node group can never contain itself (or another group that contains it).

 Make Group